xavenna/stellar-enigma/tutorial.md

 This loads coin.wav and assigns it the internal name of 'coin'.

-### cutlist.txt
+### cutscenes.json
-Cutlist.txt contains a list of all cutscenes to load.
-Each cutscene is on its own line.
+Cutscenes.json contains all cutscene data.

 ### icons.txt
 Uses the explor format